RELabUU/Interactive-Narrator/README.md

 5. open your webbrowser and browse to http://127.0.0.1:5000/form
 6. add identifiers for your company, company id, sprint name and sprint number(id)
 7. submit the data and wait for the visualization to appear

+To run the project with your own set of stories, change line 70 in app.py: data = run.program('example_stories.txt') to contain the filename of your own user story set located in the inwebapp folder